 From April 2022, journeys over 2,000 miles (e.g. London to New York) will face an APD rise of £2 from £82 to £84 for economy travellers.
 The rates for journeys under 2,000 miles (e.g. London to Barcelona) will continue to be frozen at £13 up until 2023/24.
 But from April 2023, Mr Sunak has announced a new third band for ultra-long-haul flights over 5,500 miles (e.g. London to Sydney) - which could set flyers back £91.

 On top of this, domestic air travel within the UK will get cheaper as the Treasury announced a 50% cut and the introduction of domestic APD charged at £6.50 - which could cut the cost of flight for millions of frequent travellers across England, Northern Ireland, Scotland and Wales.

 Passengers themselves don't directly foot the bill for APD but these are typically passed on by carriers into the price you pay for tickets.
 See our guide to buying the Cheapest Flights but check the current Coronavirus Travel rules first.

-National living and minimum wages to rise from April
+National minimum wage to rise from April

-Mr Sunak confirmed plans to raise the national living wage paid to workers aged 23 and above across the UK from £8.91/hr to £9.50/hr from 1 April 2022.
+Mr Sunak confirmed plans to raise the national minimum wage paid to workers aged 23 and above across the UK from £8.91/hr to £9.50/hr from 1 April 2022.
 The national minimum wage for workers aged under 23 and apprentices will also rise.
 The changes were first revealed by the Treasury earlier this week (on 25 October) and were officially announced today.

 No change to the personal allowance and to certain other tax rates, while ISA thresholds will remain the same